gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 -   **Supervised learning:**

     -   *Supervised learning is the machine learning task of learning a
-        > function that maps an input to an output based on example
+        > function that maps an input to an output based on an example
         > input-output pairs.
-The given data is labeled .
+The given data is labeled.
 Both
         > classification and regression problems are supervised learning
         > problems.*